-Medium-term plans show all the areas of learning for each half term or term including the objectives for each topic.
+Medium-term plans show all the areas of learning for each half term including the objectives for each topic.
+Units of learning are normally planned to last a half term.

 Our short-term plans are those that our teachers write on a weekly or daily basis and include English and Mathematics.
-These set out the learning objectives for each session, highlight resources and activities as well as identifying support for specific groups of pupils.
+These set out the learning objectives for each session, highlight differentiated resources and activities as well as identifying support for specific groups of pupils.

 The curriculum is taught through a combination of discrete subjects and linked "topic" areas.
 English and Mathematics are taught daily as discrete subjects.
 Units of learning for English are planned using a text-based approach and Mathematics is planned using the Rising Stars organisation of subject content into units as detailed in the Mathematics scheme.
-However in themed weeks this may not be the case and learning in all areas maybe organised around a particular theme - for example 'Ancient Greece'.